MrL1T3/pizzaWebsite/TESTS.md

 Test: "It should return the price of the selected size of pizza"
 Code: let sizePrice = selectedOption * 3/4 (html option chosen 16 inch)
 Expected Output: 12

+Test: "It should return the price of all toppings selected"
+Code: for item in toppingsList {numToppings++} let price = numToppings X 0.25
+Expected Output: 0.5